-- 4.6.2 In light of the above, it is necessary to further define mitigation measures.
-The DTA Handbook notes that there are two types of measures as follows24: - "Measures intended to avoid or reduce harmful effects on a European site; or - Features or characteristics of a plan which are essential in defining the nature, scale, location, timing, frequency or duration of the plan's proposals, or they may be inseparable aspects of the plan, without which an assessment of the plan could not properly be made, in the screening decision, even though these features or characteristics may incidentally have the effect of avoiding or reducing some or all of the potentially adverse effects of a plan".
+- 4.6.1 The European Court Judgement on the interpretation of the Habitats Directive in the case of People Over Wind and Sweetman vs Coillte Teoranta (Case C-323/1723) determined that mitigation measures are only permitted to be considered as part of an appropriate assessment. - 4.6.2 Considering this ruling, it is necessary to further define mitigation measures.
+The DTA Handbook notes that there are two types of measures as follows24: - "Measures intended to avoid or reduce harmful effects on a European site; or - Features or characteristics of a plan which are essential in defining the nature, scale, location, timing, frequency or duration of the plan's proposals, or they may be inseparable aspects of the plan, without which an assessment of the plan could not properly be made, in the screening decision, even though these features or characteristics may incidentally have the effect of avoiding or reducing some or all of the potentially adverse effects of a plan". - 4.6.3 The HRA screening process undertaken for the DPD has not taken account of incorporated mitigation or avoidance measures that are intended to avoid or reduce harmful effects on a Habitats site when assessing the LSE of the DPD on Habitats sites.
+These are measures, which if removed (i.e. should they no longer be required for the benefit of a Habitats site), would still allow the lawful and practical implementation of a plan.